joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

             imageInfo.title = normalizeTitle(imageProperties[1]);

-In that code, the image’s title from the text file is passed through the `normalizeTitle()` method before it is stored in the ImageInfo object:
+In that code, the image's title from the text file is passed through the `normalizeTitle()` method before it is stored in the ImageInfo object:

     private function normalizeTitle(title:String):String